-- 1. Inspected the policy and procedures for the generation of reports determined they were formally documented and is available to staff. - 2.
-For a selection of months, for a selection of Program Entities, inspected evidence and determined the trust fund manager documented completion of the monthly financial review checklist and digitally signed the package prior to submitting to the reviewing trust fund manager, in a timely manner
+- 1. Inspected the policy and procedures for the generation of reports and determined they were documented. - 2.
+For a selection of months and financial reconciliation packages, inspected the reconciliation packages and determined the trust fund manager documented completion of the monthly financial review checklist and digitally signed the package prior to submitting to the reviewing trust fund manager. - 3.
+For a selection of months and financial reconciliation packages, inspected the reconciliation packages and determined the reviewing trust fund manager reviewed the various schedules of statements, balances, reconciliations and misstatements (if any) contained in the package and documented approval on the financial review checklist.

-Control Objective 16 - Unemployment Trust Fund Title XII of the Social Security Act Advances Program
+Control Objective 13 - Unemployment Trust Fund Title XII of the Social Security Act Advances Program

-Controls provide reasonable assurance that state borrowing transactions are authorized, processed, and recorded accurately in the proper period.
+Controls provide reasonable assurance that State borrowing transactions are authorized, processed, and recorded accurately and completely in the proper period in InvestOne.

-FMB has documented policies and procedures for staff to follow for the processing of the Title XII Advance transactions.
+FMB has SOP manuals for staff to reference for the processing of Title XII Advance transactions.

-Pursuant to Title XII of the Social Security Act, certain Program Entities may borrow funds from the Federal Unemployment Account (FUA) when they have exhausted all available funding in their account.
+Pursuant to Title XII of the Social Security Act, certain program entities may borrow funds from the Federal Unemployment Account (FUA) when they have exhausted all available funding in their account.
 The following summarizes the related borrowing, repayment, and interest processes.